Mastering the In-Tray Exercise: Essential Guide for Assessment Success

-- Information on your imaginary role and responsibilities (in most cases this will be similar to the role that you’ve applied for).
+- All the information about your imaginary role and responsibilities (in most cases this will be similar to the role that you’ve applied for).

 - The key issues and objectives of the organisation.

 - A description or organisational chart with a list of the staff that you are responsible for and a list of colleagues and/or supporting departments.

 - A summary of third-party relationships & people or companies outside of your own (e.g customers, suppliers, distributors, etc).

 - A business calendar for the next few months.

-Most people feel nervous about the in-tray exercise, but don’t worry! we’ll walk you through, step-by-step, in clear detail, so that you will be able to find the best way for you to feel confident and do well in the exercise.
+Most people feel nervous about the in-tray exercise, but don’t worry!
+We’ll walk you through, step-by-step, in clear detail, so that you will be able to find the best way for you to feel confident and do well in the exercise.

 Be sure to read our article ‘How To Prepare For An Interview Or Assessment Centre‘ and also ‘How To Deal With Nerves And Anxiety’ for some expert guidance and secret techniques that genuinely work.